 I have spent the last two weeks working on an international expansion strategy for one of the products that I head at my workplace.
-Every multinational business has started as a local business and over time has adopted different modes of entry into the international business.
+Every multinational business has started as a local business and over time, has adopted different modes of entry into international business.

-Similarly, we are trying to break into the middle-east with something that we’re sure of will work well in there.
-In order to develop a plan of action for how I am going to take this further, I started with a really basic research – What are the various modes of entry into the international business?
+Similarly, we are trying to break into the Middle East with something that we’re sure will work well there.
+In order to develop a plan of action for how I was going to take this further, I started with some really basic research – What are the various modes of entry into international business?

-When businesses grow within their domestic markets, they attempt to expand their businesses into international markets, in an attempt to replicate its success in overseas markets.
+When businesses grow within their domestic markets, they attempt to expand their businesses into international markets, in order to replicate their success in overseas markets.

-Your business can opt for different modes of entry into international business based on the size of your business, your expansion strategies, the potential size, the demand of your chosen international market, the economic and the business environment of the overseas nation etc.
+Your business can opt for different modes of entry into international business based on the existing size of your business, your expansion strategies, the potential size of your business, the demand of your chosen international market, the economic and the business environment of the overseas nation, etc.

-In this article, I will share with you what are the different modes of entry into international business.
-Having an idea of the different you can proceed with will give you a head start in creating a solid international strategy on top of it.
+In this article, I will share with you what the different modes of entry into international business are.
+Having an idea of the different modes will give you a head start in creating a solid international strategy.

 What are the Different Modes of Entry into International Business?

-Some of the modes of entry into international business you can opt for include direct export, licensing, international agents and distributors, joint ventures, strategic alliance, and foreign direct investment.
+Some of the modes of entry into international business that you can opt for include direct export, licensing, international agents and distributors, joint ventures, strategic acquisitions, and foreign direct investment.

-I will put in my effort to explain to you what each of these entail for a offline product and for an online product based company.
-While the crux remains the same for both the types of businesses, how you carry out the strategy could have slight differences.
+I will put in my efforts to explain to you what each of this entails for an offline product and for an online product based company.
+While the crux remains the same for both the types of businesses, there are slight differences in how you carry out the strategy.

-Let’s understand in detail what each of these modes of entry entail.
+Let’s understand in detail what each of these modes of entry entails.

 1. Direct Exporting